miworking/TrainModel/README.md

 [`onepersondata.readFromFolder(readpath, "0");`](https://github.com/miworking/TrainModel/blob/master/src/pattern/OnePersonData.java#L121)

-Then this file can be imported in Weka, and a random forest model can be trained on it.
+After arff file is generated, it can be imported to Weka and a random forest model can be trained on it.

 #### Result of cross validation: